Sutter Health Receives $3.2 Million Grant to Evaluate Type 2 Diabetes Prevention

 Fortunately, the CDC-recognized GLB™, which focuses on promoting healthy lifestyle behaviors, was specifically designed for people who are pre-diabetic, a condition that can be reversed and consequently delay or prevent the onset of type 2 diabetes—a promising development in research.

-The GLB™ program is based on the Diabetes Prevention Program (DPP) and was developed by the University of Pittsburgh.
-The DPP was an intensive, one-on-one lifestyle intervention for individuals with pre-diabetes.
-In a landmark randomized controlled trial, the chance of developing type 2 diabetes among patients who received the DPP intervention was reduced by 39 percent compared with those who received medication management and 58 percent compared with those who received placebo (no intervention or medication).
-Due to its large success, the DPP was adapted for use in community settings by changing the intensive, one-on-one intervention to a facilitated, group-based intervention, GLB™.
+The GLB™ program is based on the lifestyle intervention used in the Diabetes Prevention Program (DPP) and was developed by the University of Pittsburgh.
+The DPP was a major multi-center randomized clinical trial aimed at discovering whether modest weight loss through healthy dietary changes, behavior modification and increased physical activity, or treatment with an oral diabetes medication could delay or prevent the onset of diabetes.
+The study enrolled people who were overweight or obese and had glucose levels that were higher than normal but not high enough to be diagnosed with diabetes.
+The intensive, one-on-one lifestyle intervention reduced the risk of developing diabetes by 58 percent and medication management reduced the risk by 31 percent when compared to a placebo group (no lifestyle or medication intervention).
+(N Engl J Med 2002; 346:393-403).
+Due to its large success, the DPP lifestyle program was adapted for use in community settings by changing the intensive, one-on-one intervention to a facilitated, group-based intervention, GLB™.
 The adapted group-based program involves lessons, handouts, and other resources for participants battling the same issues, creating a sense of community.
 A trained diabetes educator leads each session, motivating all participants to meet their goals of eating right and increasing physical activity to achieve weight loss.
 There has been a large effort to integrate GLB and programs like it into clinics and healthcare settings with the goal of improving access and effectiveness for patients who would benefit most.

 “The effects of the group work is nothing short of transformative,” said Sutter Health’s Kristen Azar, R.N., MSN, MPH who is a nurse researcher and principal investigator of the NIDDK-funded study along with Robert Romanelli, Ph.D.
 “For some participants, the combination of tools and teachings are foundational, but the camaraderie they develop forms a support network like no other.
 Their shared experiences can ultimately become shared successes but success may be influenced by many other factors that we hope to understand more fully through this work.”
 GLB™ first launched at Sutter Health in 2010, and has been adopted across 19 Sutter Health clinic sites—ranging all the way from Auburn to Watsonville.
 Despite wide-spread use of the GLB program in community and clinic settings, limited data are available on its implementation and clinical effectiveness in real-world settings.